robinmonjo/krgo/README.md

 The `-g` flag brings the power of git to container images (versionning, inspecting diffs ...).
 But more importantly, it will allow to push image modifications to the docker hub (see `krgo push`)

+- `-v2` flag makes `krgo` download the image using docker [v2 registry](https://github.com/docker/docker-registry/issues/612).
+Because everything is not yet production ready, images pulled with the `-v2` flag won't be pushable to the docker hub

 **Examples**:
 - `krgo pull debian` #library/debian:latest